9 Judging Model Effectiveness

 truth is the column with the observed outcome values.
 The ellipses or other arguments are used to specify the column(s) containing the predictions.

-To illustrate, let’s take the model from Section 8.6.
-The
+To illustrate, let’s take the model from Section 8.8.
+This model

-lm_wflow_fit object was a linear regression model whose predictor set was supplemented with an interaction and spline functions for longitude and latitude.
+lm_wflow_fit combines a linear regression model with a predictor set supplemented with an interaction and spline functions for longitude and latitude.
 It was created from a training set (named

 The predicted numeric outcome from the regression model is named